somasundaram1702/Unknown-face-recognition/README.md

     pip install sklearn
     ```

-How to run in local machine?
+### How to run in local machine?

 Clone/download the repository and extract the folder.
-Then use cd ./unknown-face-recognition to get inside the folder.
+Then use "cd ./unknown-face-recognition" to get inside the folder.
+The repository already has some train and test folders inside Mini_casia.zip file.
+Unzip the folder.
+The structure of the train and test folder is shown below,

+Train
+|____ tarantino
+|____ mille